InfiniteBlueGX/WarcSearcher/README.md

 * Regex searching of all `response` records in a WARC
 * Support for any number of regex "definitions" to search with - results output is segregated by definition
-* Recursive searching of nested .zip, .7z, .rar, and .gz archives within a WARC
 * Results output to .txt file per-definition
 * Optional per-definition .zip output of all files from the WARC that yielded a match
 * Multiprocessed warc.gz processing